slcs-jsc/mptrac/README.md

 ## Features

-* MPTRAC calculates particle trajectories by solving the kinematic equation of motion using given wind fields.
+* MPTRAC calculates particle trajectories by solving the kinematic equation of motion using given horizontal wind and vertical velocity fields.
 * Mesoscale diffusion and sub-grid scale wind fluctuations are simulated using the Langevin equation to add stochastic perturbations to the trajectories.
 * Additional modules are implemented to simulate convection, sedimentation, radioactive decay, hydroxyl chemistry, dry deposition, and wet deposition.
 * Various output methods for particle, ensemble, gridded, sample, and station data.
 Gnuplot interface for direct visualization.